JafKc/siglauncher/README.md

 This is Siglauncher, a Minecraft launcher made with Rust and the Iced GUI library.
 The launcher is compatible with Vanilla, Fabric, and Forge, and is designed to run on both Windows and Linux.

+Note: For now the launcher only works in offline mode.

 ### Features
 * Simple and intuitive GUI